jtpack/nymphes-osc/README.md

     - Description: Preset Number
     - Possible Values: 1 through 7

-### /save_preset_file
+#### /save_current_preset_to_file
 - Description: Save current settings to a preset file on disk
 - Arguments:
   - 0
     - Type: String
     - Description: Destination filepath

-### /request_sysex_dump
+#### /save_nymphes_memory_slot_to_file
+- Description: Write the preset from the specified Nymphes memory slot to a preset file on disk
+- Arguments:
+  - 0
+    - Type: String
+    - Description: Destination filepath
+  - 1
+    - Type: String
+    - Description: Preset Type
+    - Possible Values: 'user' or 'factory'
+  - 2
+    - Type: String
+    - Description: Preset Bank
+    - Possible Values: 'A' through 'G'
+  - 3
+    - Type: Int
+    - Description: Preset Number
+    - Possible Values: 1 through 7
+    -
+#### /request_preset_dump
-- Description: Send a dump request to Nymphes via SYSEX
+- Description: Send a dump request to Nymphes via SYSEX.
+This causes Nymphes to send all of its presets via SYSEX messages
 - Arguments: None

 ## MIDI Port Control

-### /open_midi_input_port
+#### /connect_midi_input_port
-- Description: Open the specified MIDI Input Port.
+- Description: Connect the specified MIDI Input Port.
 Messages received from connected MIDI Input Ports are will be interpreted by nymphes-midi and passed on to Nymphes.
 - Arguments:
   - 0
     - Type: String
     - Description: The name of the port (as reported by mido.get_input_names())

-### /close_midi_input_port
+#### /disconnect_midi_input_port
-- Description: Close the specified MIDI Input Port.
+- Description: Disconnect the specified MIDI Input Port.
 Messages will no longer be received from the port.
 - Arguments:
   - 0
     - Type: String
     - Description: The name of the port (as reported by mido.get_input_names())

-### /open_midi_output_port
+#### /connect_midi_output_port
-- Description: Open the specified MIDI Output Port.
+- Description: Connect the specified MIDI Output Port.
 Messages from Nymphes and software clients will be passed on to connected MIDI Output Ports.
 - Arguments:
   - 0
     - Type: String
     - Description: The name of the port (as reported by mido.get_output_names())

-### /close_midi_output_port
+#### /disconnect_midi_output_port
-- Description: Close the specified MIDI Output Port.
+- Description: Disconnect the specified MIDI Output Port.
 Messages will no longer be sent to the port.
 - Arguments:
   - 0
     - Type: String
     - Description: The name of the port (as reported by mido.get_output_names())

-## Other Settings and Controls
+## Performance Controls

-### /set_nymphes_midi_channel
-- Description: Inform nymphes-osc of the MIDI channel that Nymphes is using
+#### /mod_wheel
+- Description: Send a mod wheel MIDI Control Change message (CC 1) to Nymphes and connected MIDI Output Ports
 - Arguments:
   - 0
     - Type: Int
-    - Range: 1 to 16
+    - Range: 0 to 127
-    - Description: The MIDI channel

-### /mod_wheel
+#### /aftertouch
-- Description: Send a mod wheel MIDI Control Change message (CC 1) to Nymphes and connected MIDI Output Ports
+- Description: Send a channel aftertouch MIDI message to Nymphes and connected MIDI Output Ports
 - Arguments:
   - 0
     - Type: Int
     - Range: 0 to 127

-### /aftertouch
-- Description: Send a channel aftertouch MIDI message to Nymphes and connected MIDI Output Ports
+#### /sustain_pedal
+- Description: Sustain Pedal status
 - Arguments:
   - 0
     - Type: Int
+    - Values:
+      - 0: Off
+      - 1: On

+## Other Settings and Controls

+#### /set_nymphes_midi_channel
+- Description: Inform nymphes-osc of the MIDI channel that Nymphes is using
+- Arguments:
+  - 0
+    - Type: Int
-    - Range: 0 to 127
+    - Range: 1 to 16
+    - Description: The MIDI channel

-# Messages Sent to Clients
+# OSC Messages Sent to Clients

-## OSC Client Handling
+## OSC Client Events

-### /client_registered
+#### /client_registered
 - Description: An OSC client has just been registered
 - Arguments:
   - 0